Overview

 Educational Allowance

-A residency book fund of $350 is available each academic year, which may be used for books, tablets, laptops, society dues, etc. In addition, it can be used to offset the cost of the USMLE Step 3 exam.
+Each resident will receive $500 per academic year to use for educational purchases and reimbursement.
+This can be used for books, tablets, laptops, society dues, etc. In addition, it can be used to offset the cost of the USMLE Step 3 exam.
+Residents can also choose to use this amount as a lump sum.

-The Education Institute (GME Department) will fund up to $1500 per year for meeting attendance for PGY Year 2 and above that have an abstract or poster accepted for presentation at a national meeting.
-Additional funding for travel and meeting attendance is available through the Women’s Health Institute pending an approval process.
+The Education Institute (GME Department will fund up to $2,500 per year for meeting attendance for PGY Year 2 and above that have an abstract or poster accepted for presentation at a national meeting.
+Additional funding for travel and meeting attendance is available through the Obstetrics and Gynecology Institute pending an approval process.
 Meeting attendance does not subtract from vacation days.

 Salary